linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 17.12.2022 (announcement Deepage)
+- We are now running a full test run on Deepage. 🏃

+### 17.12.2022 (announcement Deepage)
 - The mail server for **DeePage** is now configured. 💬

 ### 17.12.2022 (announcement Deepage)